Butlin's Memorabilia Website

 Harcourt Sands

-With Puckpool Holiday Camp and St Clare Holiday Camp now merged as one camp in the 80s to form a new name, Harcourt Sands.
-It would continue until it was sold to the Rank organisation under its holiday division.
-Now known as Haven, Harcourt Sands, the site would continue until it was sold to Renowned Holidays.
-Sadly, the history of these two historic sites came to an end in 2006, when the gates closed and the camp was to be no more.
-However, there are plans to develop the former site into new homes, see below to see further information.
+In the 1980s, Puckpool Holiday Camp and St Clare Holiday Camp merged to create a new entity named Harcourt Sands.
+This camp operated until it was acquired by the Rank organisation, which managed it through its holiday division.
+Now referred to as Haven, Harcourt Sands continued its operations until it was sold to Renowned Holidays.
+Unfortunately, the legacy of these two historic locations came to a close in 2006 when the gates were shut, marking the end of the camp's existence.
+Nevertheless, there are plans to transform the former site into residential homes; please see below for more information.

 Seaton camp